Afghan police officer drugs, kills 17 colleagues

 In September, Afghanistan suspended the training of new ALP recruits following a spate of insider attacks on foreign soldiers.

-(Reporting by Mirwais Harooni and Mustafa Andalib; Writing by Dylan Welch; Editing by Nick Macfie)
+(Reporting by Mirwais Harooni and Mustafa Andalib; Writing by Dylan Welch; Editing by)